 Chargeback management software works by letting your company do some or all of the following:

-You can read more about chargeback fraud prevention and detection in our complete guide.
+You can read more about this in our complete guide for chargeback fraud prevention.

 Like with any other kind of third-party software, there are key points to consider when it comes to chargeback management: